 Anyone in the business of performance improvement, whether in commerce, sport, finance, or science, must start with measurement.
-Cold, hard numbers are ultimately what your senior managers, board members and shareholders will look at to determine your success or failure – so you had better be able to provide them.
+Hard numbers are ultimately what your senior managers, board members and shareholders will look at to determine your success or failure – so you had better be able to provide them.

-Fortunately, contact centres now have modern analytics solutions available to them that work to do just that, by turning all the information in their many systems and databases – including qualitative hidden information – into measurable and actionable data.
+Fortunately, contact centres now have modern analytics solutions available that do that, by turning all the information in their many systems and databases into measurable and actionable data.

 At the same time, investing in analytics gives a double whammy to efficiency.
 Firstly, the insight gained can be used to improve performance; and secondly, the admin time taken to produce these kinds of reports is hugely reduced, which allows managers and leaders to instead spend their time learning from the data.